gavv/gavv.github.io/content/blog/007-file-locks.md

 > is the original BSD behaviour, and occurs on many other
 > implementations.)

-This problem is solved by other types of locks.
+This problem is solved by POSIX record locks and Open file description locks.

 Usage example: